History of the Washington Commanders: 2010

 On April 4, 2010, the team acquired Pro Bowl quarterback Donovan McNabb from the division rival Philadelphia Eagles in exchange for a second-round pick in the 2010 draft and a fourth-round pick in 2011.
-On April 22, 2010, in the 2010 NFL Draft, the team selected All-American Oklahoma Tackle Trent Williams with the 4th overall pick.
+On April 22, 2010, in the 2010 NFL draft, the team selected All-American Oklahoma Tackle Trent Williams with the 4th overall pick.
 Also during the 2010 draft, they traded their former starting quarterback Jason Campbell to the Oakland Raiders for a 2012 fourth-round draft pick.

 The Redskins won their season opener, 13–7, at FedExField against the Dallas Cowboys on September 12, 2010.
 The game was also Coach Shanahan's debut with the team.
 On October 24, 2010, DeAngelo Hall recorded 4 interceptions in a game against the Chicago Bears at Soldier Field, tying former Redskin Sammy Baugh with a team single-game pass interception record.
 The Redskins went on to win the game 17–14 and earned Hall a Pro-Bowl spot with his performance.

 On December 17, only three days before the Redskins traveled to Dallas, Coach Shanahan announced that McNabb would no longer be the starting quarterback, and he was benched in favor of Rex Grossman.
 McNabb was the second-string quarterback for the Dallas game, and the third-string quarterback for the last two games of the season.
 Shanahan also reportedly told McNabb that he could not guarantee that McNabb would be with the team the next year.
-In the game against Dallas, Grossman threw for 322 yards, 4 touchdowns and two 2-pt conversions, yet he turned the ball over three times.
+In the game against Dallas, Grossman threw for 322 yards, 4 touchdowns and two 2-point conversions, yet he turned the ball over three times.
 It was not enough, however, to overcome the Cowboys, who won 33–30.
 The Redskins would finish the season with a 6–10 record.